 A drain serves two purposes, not only the obvious to drain the water but, to act to trap unwanted matter such as hair to ensure the bathrooms drainage pipes are kept clear.
 As peculiar as it is, a great deal of people position their drain in the centre of the base of their shower.
 When you think about this, it’s not ideal as you’ll actually be standing over the drain when showering and in turn block it.
 Therefore, ideally consider your drain to not be positioned directly under the spray of your shower head.

-Mistake 6.0 Not Enough Bathroom Storage and Vanity Benchtop Space
+6. Not Enough Bathroom Storage or Vanity Benchtop Space

 There is nothing more frustrating than having a gorgeous newly renovated bathroom only to find out that there is limited room for your toiletries, towels and to do your daily tasks.
 If space is a constraint, a simple solution for more bench space is to purchase a bathroom vanity unit that has a basin off-set to one side to allow for more room rather than one that is centred and just minimal space either side.
 Mirror cabinets, rather than just wall mirrors, are wonderful as they allow for extra storage and, a clean uncluttered look.
 Furthermore, power points that are concealed within a vanity allow you to store everyday items like hairdryers, electric razors and electric toothbrush units inconspicuously and can create more bench space.

-We hope you've found this article helpful and that it prevents any unfortunate mistakes happening for to you when you’re renovating your bathroom.
+We hope you found this article helpful and that it prevents any unfortunate mistakes happening for to you when you’re renovating your bathroom.
 If you’re currently renovating your bathroom be sure to check out our Bathroom Range